 This form is an optional tracking form that county placing agencies may use to track non-admissions, including the reason an STRTP provider denies a placement, or gives a 7-day notice of a child.
 This optional tracking form will be useful to identify any systemic issues or STRTP provider-level issues, if applicable.
 County placing agency may forward these forms at any time to the CCR inbox at ccr@dss.ca.gov.
 PLEASE DO NOT INCLUDE CHILD-IDENTIFYING INFORMATION ON THIS FORM WHEN FORWARDING TO CDSS.

-Gender Age Name and location of STRTP Denial 7-day noticed Indicate the reason for the denial or 7-day noticed issued by the STRTP provider (brief explanation)
+Gender Age Name and location Denial 7-day noticed Indicate the reason for the denial or 7-day noticed issued by the STRTP provider (brief explanation) of STRTP noticea by the STRTP provider (brief explanation)